kevin-wangzefeng/kubeedge/docs/proposals/device-crd.md

 // protocol , the visitors would describe the 128-bit UUIDs to read / write charactersitics of a Bluetooth
 // service exposed by the device. type DevicePropertyVisitor struct {
-  // The protocol type to connect to the device and access the property.
+  // Required: The protocol type to connect to the device and access the property.
-  // Required.
   Protocol     ProtocolType      `json:"protocol,omitempty"`
-  // A list of visitors describing the properties which can be accessed with the protocol.
+  // Required: A list of visitors describing the properties which can be accessed with the protocol.
-  // Required.
   Visitors     []PropertyVisitor `json:"visitors,omitempty"`
 }